Who can make an income protection claim?

 - through loan insurance including cover attached to your mortgage or credit card.

-Generally speaking, income protection covers you for about 75% of the salary you were receiving before you were injured or fell ill.
+Generally speaking, income protection insurance covers you for about 75% of the salary you were receiving before you were injured or fell ill.
 It may also top up your superannuation contributions.

 There will likely be a 30 to 90 day waiting period before you can start receiving monthly payments from your income protection cover.